learning-zone/javascript-basics/README.md

 obj1.myMethod();
 ```

-Understand: the method is not some kind of special type of a function, and it's not about how you declare a function.
-It's the way we **call** a function.
+Understand: the method is not some kind of special type of a function, and It is not about how you declare a function.
+It is the way we **call** a function.
 Look at that:

 ```javascript
 var obj1 = {